-AboutWe provide hardware and software support for the following Unix/Linux platforms:
+AboutWe provide hardware and software support for the following Unix/Linux platforms: monthly charge.

 General purpose Linux computingSCS Computing Facilities offers a group of Linux based computers for general purpose computing.
 See General Purpose Linux computing for more details.

 Terminal ServicesSCS Computing Facilities offers Linux users casual access to a Microsoft Windows based computing platform using Windows 2008 Remote Desktop Services.

 Hardware SupportWe provide repair and other services for hosts under SCS Computing hardware support.
 A UPS is provided for desktop/server hosts as part of that support.
 You should contact us if you have hardware problems with any host supported by SCS Computing Facilities.
 You should also contact us if you plan on buying hardware (see our recommended PC hardware configurations if you plan on purchasing PC hardware).
 Because we rely upon onsite spares for many hardware repairs, we may encounter problems supporting equipment that is unique or uncommon in our environment.
 See the platform-specific pages for details on the types of hardware that work with our software environment and some additional information about hardware support.

 SCS Computing software support for newer Unix/Linux hosts involves installing an SCS-specific Unix/Linux environment that provides the means for remote administration, software distribution, network backups, and other services.
 See our getting started documentation for an introduction to using this environment.

 Because Facilities-supported Unix/Linux hosts run a custom environment, please see the SCS Dragon for Unix administration guide before making administrative changes to your system.

 Older Facilities-supported platforms run a much more custom software environemnt known as "Facilitized".
 See the documentation for the Facilitized computing environment and the Facilitized Unix administration guide for documentation on these older systems.